BytePhoenixCoding/BlockchainTokenSniper/README.md

-* BSCTokenSniper v1.4 Beta is available for testing which is far better than the above versions, please check the telegram link for a link to the testing group where you can find the zip file.
+* BSCTokenSniper v1.4 Beta is available for testing which is far better than the above versions, please check the telegram link below for a link to the testing group where you can find the zip file.

 * v1.3 and earlier versions are now abandoned in favour of v1.4.
 The code isn't available on github yet and more testing still needs to be done but it is mostly reliable.